Best Travel Blog 2024

 Rye Bread (Rugbrød)

-A staple in every Danish household, rye bread or ‘rugbrød’ is more than just bread; it’s a part of Danish food culture.
+A staple in every Danish household, rye bread or ‘rugbrød’ is more than just bread; it’s a part of the food culture and is the most common Danish lunch.

 Enjoy this dense, dark rye bread as the base of the famous open-faced sandwiches, smørrebrød.